Xoxotynn/Testing-Century/README.md

 ##
 All unit tests are in TestingCenturyTests folder

-Century detection function is in TestingCentury/ViewController class.
-Called whatCentury
+Tested century detection methods is in TestingCentury/ViewController class.
+Called whatCentury and getCentury